sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![A screenshot using the Events button under the Usage Preview section.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image218.png "The Usage Preview section")

-8. Select **View More Metrics**, then scroll down to see event list.
+8. Select **View More Insights**, then scroll down to see event list.

     ![In the Custom events section, event metrics are displayed for users and sessions.
 Different web pages are listed. e.g. OrderCompleted and SuccessfulPaymentAuth.](media/2019-03-29-11-35-33.png "Event Statistics")